scylladb/scylladb/docs/compaction_controller.md

 Each Table (Column Family) keeps track of the backlog that it has, and those backlogs are then added together to create a system-wide backlog.

-It is expected that the backlog measurement is consistent accross strategies.
+It is expected that the backlog measurement is consistent across strategies.
 What this means is that if a strategy, at a certain point in time, has more work to do than another strategy, it should return a higher backlog.